 Records are stored in a manner which precludes deterioration.

-For electronic records, verify the licensee (1) used either the 2011 version of four Nuclear Information and Records Management (NIRMA) standards endorsed by an NRC safety evaluation listed in the reference section of this procedure or (2) used NRC RIS-2000-18, “Guidance on Managing Quality Assurance Records in Electronic Media,” which endorsed the 1998 version of these NIRMA standards.
-The NRC inspectors should obtain copies of NIRMA standards and verify that the following are in place for the electronic QA records system.
+For electronic records, verify the licensee (1) used either the 2011 version of the four Nuclear Information and Records Management (NIRMA) standards endorsed by an NRC safety evaluation listed in the reference section of this procedure or (2) used NRC RIS-2000-18, “Guidance on Managing Quality Assurance Records in Electronic Media,” which endorsed the 1998 version of these NIRMA standards.
+The NRC inspectors should obtain copies of NIRMA standards and verify by sampling that the following are in place for the electronic QA records system.

 Review and verify electronic QA records are authentic, complete, and accurate with digital signatures and custody controls for electronic records through their entire life-cycle from draft initial to final signature.